-When it comes to contributing cash into your SIPP, the state will apply tax-relief on your pension contributions.
+When it comes to contributing cash to your SIPP, the state will apply tax relief on your pension contributions.
 The amount you’ll get will be based on your income tax bracket (Scotland has its rates).
 In England, however, the amount you receive will be as follows:

 - Those in the standard rate taxpayers bracket receive 20% tax relief